ginapult/resume/README.md

 [linkedin.com/in/ginampultorak](https://www.linkedin.com/in/ginampultorak/) | [github.com/ginapult](https://github.com/ginapult)
 - 10+ years of experience as technical and non-technical client-facing consultant and project manager in enterprise and non-profit industries in the US and globally
 - Full stack skill-set with a concentration on front-end engineering and UI/UX design
-- Passionate about creating products and experiences that solve customers' problems through user-centered prototyping and  empathy-driven design
+- Passionate about creating products and experiences that solve customers' problems through user-centered, empathy-driven design

 ## Education